Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Create-and-Assign-Custom-RBAC-Roles.md

 To assign a custom role, we need to expand upon the built-in configuration by using `archetype extensions`.
 You can learn more about archetype extensions in [this article](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/%5BExamples%5D-Expand-Built-in-Archetype-Definitions).

-If you don't already have an `archetype_extension_es_root.tmpl.json` file within your custom `/lib` directory, create one and copy the below code in to the file.
+If you don't already have an `archetype_extension_es_root.tmpl.json` file within your custom `lib` directory, create one and copy the below code in to the file.
 This code will save your new `Reader-Support-Tickets` role at this scope and allow it to be used either at the `es_root` scope or below.

 ### `lib/archetype_extension_es_root.tmpl.json`